SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

     // ...
     proxy: {
       "/odata.svc": {
           "target": "https://sn-local/",    // This should point to your sensenet ECM site.
-Please also note that is has to be use HTTPS
+Please also note that is has to use HTTPS
           "secure": false,
           "changeOrigin": true,
           "ignorePath": true,